These easy Crock Pot Pork Chops, made with mushroom soup, create a delicious sauce right in the crock pot!

 Braising means to simmer in a small amount of liquid until tender.
 Combined with low and slow cooking, the method makes meat melt-in-your-mouth delicious.

 For this recipe, we’ll cook the pork chops in cream of mushroom soup.
-It creates this amazing sauce that make these chops the perfect comfort food dinner.
+It creates this amazing sauce that makes these chops the perfect comfort food dinner.
+And, the chops are so tender, they fall right off the bone!

 - Bone-in pork chops are the best choice for this recipe.
 The bone keeps them extra tender and juicy.
 However, if you only have boneless pork chops, those work too!